Reduce Dachshund Shedding

 Supplements: Adding Omega 3’s (from Salmon Oil) to your doxie’s diet can help reduce shedding and contribute to healthy skin.
 Ask your vet for supplement recommendations.

 Hydration: If your Dachshund isn’t drinking enough water, their dehydrated skin can make shedding worse.
 Here’s what I do: At mealtime, I sprinkle some water on top of my Dachshund’s dog food.
-The moister from the added water is absorbed by the kibble, making it easier for them to stay hydrated.
+The moisture from the added water is absorbed by the kibble, making it easier for them to stay hydrated.

 Dachshund portrait lying on red cushion and looking at camera